untitled

-MISCELLANEOUS JEHOVAH'S WITNESS EMPLOYMENT SCENARIOS II
+MISCELLANEOUS JEHOVAH'S WITNESSES EMPLOYMENT CASES

 COUGHLIN v.
-WATCHTOWER BIBLE & TRACT SOCIETY was a 2000-2 Connecticut court case which involved one of the WatchTower Society headquarter's own personnel -- a Jehovah's Witness named Jordon Johnson.
+WATCHTOWER BIBLE & TRACT SOCIETY was a 2000-02 Connecticut court case which involved one of the WatchTower Society headquarter's own BETHELITE personnel -- a Jehovah's Witness named Jordon Johnson.
 Details are sketchy due to the fact that the WatchTower Society reportedly paid $1,550,000.00 to settle the lawsuit, rather than allow the case to go to trial, which means that publicly reported info was kept to a bare minimum -- thus, specifics are related as best as possible.
 Complete details from the WBTS are welcomed.

-Apparently, Jordon Johnson worked at the WatchTower Educational Center in Patterson, New York.
+Apparently, BETHELITE Jordon Johnson worked at the WatchTower Educational Center in Patterson, New York.
 However, Johnson was purportedly assigned to attend religious services with the Derby, Connecticut Congregation of Jehovah's Witnesses, where he probably also functioned as a congregation Elder.
 This appears to be roughly 40-45 miles to travel, or about an hour's drive-time.

 On October 8, 1998, on a rainy Thursday evening around 7:21 P.M., Johnson was possibly late for the 7:30 P.M. start of services, when his Toyota allegedly crossed the center line of Route 34 and struck a westbound dump truck causing it to veer into the path of Frances Coughlin, 57, of Monroe, Connecticut, who was apparently also eastbound as was Johnson.
 Coughlin, who was driving a Volkswagon Passat, was pronounced dead at the scene.